simondev65/acronis_autoregister/Readme.md

-******ACRONIS cyber protect cloud  registering tool for cloned VM***** This Script intends to solve a common use case : being able to clone a vm (with Acronis already installed and registered) and register both the original and cloned with acronis.
+******ACRONIS cyber protect cloud  registering tool for cloned VM***** This Script intends to solve a common use case : being able to clone a vm (with Acronis already installed and registered) and register both the original and cloned with acronis as different machines.

 How to use the script :